 Rochester is a medium-sized city located in the state of New Hampshire.
 With a population of 31,526 people and six constituent neighborhoods, Rochester is the sixth largest community in New Hampshire.

-Unlike some cities, Rochester isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Rochester are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Rochester is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Rochester is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Rochester who work in office and administrative support (13.85%), sales jobs (9.42%), and management occupations (7.89%).

 Also of interest is that Rochester has more people living here who work in computers and math than 95% of the places in the US.